RichardSichengZhao/R-EpiNetPerco/README.md

 Modified network percolation method prediction: ModProc_CM

-## Random Network Generator with Specified Degree Sequence (In Developing)
+## Random Network Generator with Specified Degree Sequence
 Currently, there is not a well reconized optimal/best alogrithm to realize networks generally under all specified degree sequence.
 There exist many different algorithms under several different theories and ideas.
 Based on the core mathematical theories and idea, these methods can be generally classified into the following 4 family with each of its own pros and cons: Configuration model algorithms, Sequential algorithm, Switching-based algorithms and Markov chain algorithms.